At-EC/At-RTOS/README.md

 It provides a range of features and capabilities such as thread scheduling, messages routing and interrupt handling, and more, to meet the requirements of embedded systems for real-time performance and reliability.
 It supports concurrent execution of multiple threads, enabling the management of multiple threads while ensuring synchronization and communication between them.

-It's also offers extensive APIs(Application Programming Interfaces) that allow developers to configure the system, create threads, communicate betwwen threads, customize kernal clock, and more, with ease.
+It's also offers extensive APIs(Application Programming Interfaces) that allow developers to configure the system, create threads, communicate betwwen threads, customize kernel clock, and more, with ease.
 Additionally At-RTOS supports various hardware platforms and compiilers specifically for the ARM Cortex M seiral architecture, offering good portability and scalability.

 Overall, At-RTOS is powerful, flexible, and scalable real-time operating system suitable for the development and deployment of various embbedded systems.
 For more information on At-RTOS, it is recommended to refer to relevant technical documentation and sample codes.